nanzz-leo/project-portfolio/README.md

 Sections

 Matrix Animation
-- A vertical flow of binary digits (`0` and `1`) rendered column by column this gives a hacker-style digital visual impression on load
+- A vertical flow of binary digits (`0` and `1`) column by column this gives a hacker-style digital visual impression on site load.

 Home Section
 - Split view introducing roles in Ethical Hacking and Web Development